 We encourage students to meet with the CUSE team to discuss opportunities and for assistance with preparing their proposals.
 Recipients will work with the CUSE office to meet all requirements necessary for international and domestic travel, financial disbursement, and Institutional Review Board approvals for Human Subject Research (if applicable).
 Come to 110 Brownson Hall or email firstname.lastname@example.org for an appointment.

-The Grogan Fellowship provides funds to cover direct expenses associated with participating in the Symposium and the Research Assistantship, as well as a small stipend.
+The Grogan Fellowship will provide funds to cover all direct expenses associated with the internship, including travel, room and board, as well as a $3,000 stipend.

 - A 4-5 page double-spaced proposal